What is an electronic transaction?

 The term “transaction” is used by most people to describe everything from a stock trade to the transfer of money or goods involving people, businesses, accounts, or applications such as ATMs and POS terminals.
 These transactions are bound by well defined business processes or contractual starting point and ending points, such as terms of time and activity.

-But when the word transaction is used by an ATM or IT operations support team, it takes on a more complex meaning.
+But when the word transaction is used by IT operations, fraud and channel managers, it takes on a more complex meaning.
 In application performance monitoring (APM) terms, drilling deeper into what appears to be a seamless transaction on the surface usually reveals a number of messages and distinct operations being correlated and performed beneath it.
 The number of related interactions making up the transaction is dependent on the number of applications and services actually “touched” along the transaction’s end-to-end path.

 Let’s consider a simple transaction example, such as paying for your coffee at a corner café with a credit card.
 The result of your placed order is a transfer of money to the merchant and a transfer of hot coffee into your mug.
 Although this sounds pretty simple, diving deeper into this purchase process would actually reveal a sequence of sub-transactions, moving from the POS application, to the acquiring bank’s processing switch, to the back-end credit authorization connections, and all the way back to the POS application to deliver final approval.
 Add in support for a third party loyalty program and fraud detection analysis system, and you have even more data exchanges and application complexities to consider in order for this single transaction to successfully complete.